kevinsupendi/intern-pendi/Documentation/quickstart.md

 ### Testing
-Eventhough your nodes are ready, you should test if your Service and Deployment can work well.
+Even though your nodes are ready, you should test if your Service and Deployment can work well.

 1. Run this command to deploy nginx application